-The Cordell Hull Birthplace State Historic Park was designated as state park 1997.
-The 58-acre site is located on the Highland Rim, near Byrdstown, north of Cookeville, close to the Kentucky border.
+The Cordell Hull Birthplace and Museum is a 58-acre historic park located on the Highland Rim, near Byrdstown, north of Cookeville, close to the Kentucky border.

-Cordell Hull Birthplace State Park includes a representation of Hull's log cabin birthplace and period gardens, the Cordell Hull Museum which displays a variety of photographs and artifacts and an activities center.
-The park also includes the Hull Library and Archives that houses the entire Cordell Hull Collection consisting of more than 1,500 books and hundreds of original photographs, documents and artifacts.
+The site includes a representation of Hull's log cabin birthplace and period gardens; the Cordell Hull Museum which displays a variety of photographs and artifacts; and an activities center.
+The park also includes the Hull Library and Archives that houses the entire Cordell Hull Collection consisting of more than 1,500 books and hundreds of original photographs, documents and three dimensional objects.
 The collection includes a replica of his Nobel Peace Prize.